allenai/s2_fos/s2_fos/data/README.md

 Unzip the artifacts here.
 You'll end up with:

-- best_model_use_venue__false.pickle - The trained model.
+- `model.pickle` - The trained model.
-- feature_pipe_use_venue__false.pickle - The feature pipeline for the above model.
+- `feature_pipe.pickle` - The feature pipeline for the above model.
-- lid.176.bin - Files for FastText language detection.
+- `fasttext.bin` - Model for FastText language detection.

-TODO: update these file names when rename then in the archive.